Title

 D. Communication Skills

-Mastery of both written and spoken English is required, although providers with hearing or speech disabilities will be given full consideration.
-In such cases, use of a trained intermediary or other appropriate communication aide may be appropriate if this intermediary functions only as an information conduit and does not serve integrative or interpretive functions.
+ASOD providers with hearing or speech disabilities will be given full consideration.
+In such cases, use of a trained intermediary or other appropriate communications aid may be appropriate if this intermediary functions only as an information conduit and does not serve technical or integrative functions.

 E. Visual, Auditory, Tactile, and Motor Competencies